Gray codes and symmetric chains: The middle four levels problem

 The first vertices of the paths~$\cP$, denoted by~$F(\cP)$, are the vertices from level~$n+1$ covered by the matching~$M_{2n+1,n+1}^n$ and not by~$M_{2n+1,n+1}^{n+1}$.
 Similarly, the last vertices of the paths~$\cP$, denoted by~$L(\cP)$, are covered by the latter matching but not by the former.
 We let~$I(\cP)$ denote the set of vertices in level~$n+1$ covered by neither of the two matchings.
 We refer to those vertices as \emph{isolated}.

-We let $f:=\ol{\rev}$ denote the automorphism of~$Q_{2n+1}$ that flips all bits and reverses them, i.e., $f(x_1,x_2,\dots,x_{2n+1})=(\ol{x}_{2n+1},\dots,\ol{x}_2,\ol{x}_{1})$.
+We let $f:=\ol{\rev}$ denote the automorphism of~$Q_{2n+1}$ that flips all bits and reverses them, i.e., $f(x_1,x_2,\dots,x_{2n+1})=(\ol{x_{2n+1}},\dots,\ol{x_2},\ol{x_1})$.
 Using the abbreviation~\eqref{eq:def-P} and Lemma~\ref{lem:lex}~(iii), we may rewrite the definition~\eqref{eq:def-C} equivalently as

 For any set~$X$ of bitstrings and bitstrings~$a,b$ we let~$_a{X_b}$ denote the subset of the bitstrings from~$X$ that have the prefix~$a$ and the suffix~$b$.
-So~$\cP_0$ and~$\cP_1$ are the sets of paths from~$\cP$ with fixed last bit equal to~0 or~1, respectively.
+Furthermore, let $\cP_0$ and~$\cP_1$ be the collections of paths from~$\cP$ with fixed last bit equal to~0 or~1, respectively.
 Note that $\cP=\cP_0\cup \cP_1$, as neither the $n$-lexical matching nor the $(n+1)$-lexical matching between levels~$n+1$ and~$n+2$ uses any edges along which the last bit is flipped.
-We start with the following observations, illustrated in Figure~\ref{fig:dyck-paths}.
+We start with the following observations.

 \begin{lemma} For any~$n\geq 1$, the sets of first, last and isolated vertices of the paths~$\cP$ defined in~\eqref{eq:def-P} are given by \begin{enumerate}[label=(\roman*)] \item $F(\cP)=D_{2n+1,n+1}^{=0}$\,, \; $L(\cP)=D_{2n+1,n+1}^-$\,, \; $I(\cP)=D_{2n+1,n+1}^{>0}$\,, \item $F(\cP_0)=D_{2n,n+1}^{=0}\circ 0$\,, \; $F(\cP_1)=D_{2n,n}^{=0}\circ 1$\,. \end{enumerate} \end{lemma}